mathieuancelin/sb-essentials/readme.md

 ## Actions

-Every Spring action returns a `FinalAction` can can be composed from `Action
+Every Spring action returns a `FinalAction` that can be composed from `Action

 ```java
 import org.reactivecouchbase.concurrent.Future;